choffmann/chat-room/README.md

 # Chat Room - Real-time Chat Backend

 A lightweight real-time chat backend written in Go.
 The server manages ephemeral chat rooms where clients connect via WebSocket to exchange messages.
-Rooms are created on-demand and automatically deleted after 3 hours of inactivity or when all participants disconnect.
+Rooms are created on-demand and automatically deleted after 3 hours of inactivity.

 ## REST Endpoints